Book of Revelation: Academic

 Modern biblical scholarship attempts to understand Revelation in its 1st-century historical context within the genre of Jewish and Christian apocalyptic literature.
 This approach considers the text as an address to seven historical communities in Asia Minor.
 Under this interpretation, assertions that "the time is near" are to be taken literally by those communities.
 Consequently, the work is viewed as a warning not to conform to contemporary Greco-Roman society which John "unveils" as beastly, demonic, and subject to divine judgment.

 New Testament narrative criticism also places Revelation in its first century historical context but approaches the book from a literary perspective.
 For example, narrative critics examine characters and characterization, literary devices, settings, plot, themes, point of view, implied reader, implied author, and other constitutive features of narratives in their analysis of the book.

 Although the acceptance of Revelation into the canon has, from the beginning, been controversial, it has been essentially similar to the career of other texts.
 The eventual exclusion of other contemporary apocalyptic literature from the canon may throw light on the unfolding historical processes of what was officially considered orthodox, what was heterodox, and what was even heretical.
-Interpretation of meanings and imagery are anchored in what the historical author intended and what his contemporary audience inferred; a message to Christians not to assimilate into the Roman imperial culture was John's central message.
+Considering what Revelation's historical author intended to convey with his imagery and what would have been inferred by a contemporary audience, modern biblical scholarship interprets the book as a message to Christians not to assimilate into Roman imperial culture.
 Thus, the letter (written in the apocalyptic genre) is pastoral in nature (its purpose is offering hope to the downtrodden), and the symbolism of Revelation is to be understood entirely within its historical, literary, and social context.
-Critics study the conventions of apocalyptic literature and events of the 1st century to make sense of what the author may have intended.
+Critics study the conventions of apocalyptic literature and events of the 1st century to make sense of the author's potential intent.